Facts about Mexico: Mexican Language, Culture, Customs & Traditions

-Mexican blouses, or huipils, are beautifully embroidered tunics generally made from wool or cotton.
+Mexican women traditionally dress in Mexican blouses, or huipils, which are beautifully embroidered tunics generally made from wool or cotton.
 The style of the tunics differ depending on the region.

 Mexican skirts have different names throughout the different regions of Mexico.
 These flowing, brightly colored skirts boast vibrant patterns and intricate embroidery.
 They can be either knee or ankle length and are generally wide, to make for a beautiful flare while you are spinning around on the dance floor.

 A rebozo is a decorative shawl or scarf.
 Rebozos are made from either cotton, wool, or silk.
 The vibrant designs that decorate the rebozo represent the region where the item was made.